omarmamdouhismaiel/Topic-Modeling-using-Python/README.md

            Decrement n(d,z(old)) , v(z(old), w(d,n))
            Sample z(new) = k with probability proportional to conditional probability equation (gibbs sampling equation) Increment n(d,z(new)) , v(z(new), w(d,n))

+Why is LDA a mixture model?

+LDA is not a mixture model.
+It is an admixture model or a mixed-membership model.
+Mixture models have a single latent variable that denotes which cluster they're in.
+This is often written as an indicator variable z.
+LDA is a model over documents (a bag of words), and has a latent variable for topic assignments for every token: z1…zNz1…zN Thus, words can belong to different clusters.
+This intuitively makes sense because documents can be about more than one thing.
+I.e., about both technology and business.
+This often results in better models of real text than pure mixture models.

+In a mixed-membership latent variable model, the definition of word co-occurrence is stricter that in a mixture model where only one topic is allocated per document.
+Words have to co-occur more tightly in a mixed-membership model.
+In other words, in a mixture model we assert that words in a document co-occur and given that we ask the model to return the highest probable topic.
+Whereas in a mixed-membership model we assert that words co-occur in a topic within a document and we ask the model to return the highest probable topics in that document. the Latent Dirichlet Allocation model is an example of a mixed-membership model.

+What is the difference between LDA (linear analysis discriminant) and LDA (latent Dirichlet allocation)?

+Linear Discriminant Analysis : LDA attempts to find a feature subspace that maximizes class separability.
+It is basically about supervised technique, which is primarily used for classification.
+LDA makes assumptions about normally distributed classes and equal class co-variances, however, this only applies for LDA as classifier and LDA for dimensional reduction can also work reasonably well if those assumptions are violated.
+As LDA is supervised, so it needs labelled data.
+This draws various similarities between PCA too in term of the way it uses co-variance matrix.

+Latent Dirichlet Allocation : is primarily an unsupervised technique used for finding topic distribution.
+It is based on Dirichlet Allocation and works on based of iteration to find best topic underlying solving using “Joint probabilities”.
+It is generally used on text data.

+What is the difference between latent Dirichlet allocation and probabilistic topic models?

+There are many flavors of probabilistic topic models.
+LDA is a prototypical example. pLSI is a precursor of LDA and correlated topic models are a successor.
+There are a cottage industry of other probabilistic topic models.
+That add additional features to topic models:

+hierarchical LDA

+LDAWN

+Syntactic Topic Models

+polylingual LDA

+shLDA

+supervised LDA

+and many others ...

+Is it still necessary to learn LDA (latent Dirichlet distribution)?

+Necessary?
+Well, I usually like to call the general area topic models, which itself is an instance of the general area of discrete matrix factorisation (like gamma-Poisson models, GaP).
+So in that sense, its much broader than simple old LDA.
+But when teaching things like LDA and GaP, which should be taught together, the thing I like is the fact that you can teach a whole bunch of things in one go:

+variational methods

+Gibbs sampling

+collapsed Gibbs sampling

+hyper-parameter optimisation

+problems with maximum likelihood methods

+regularisation versus Bayesian MAP versus Bayesian MCMC

+why we want non-parametrics (just the why… teaching NP comes later)

+Its just a fabulous problem to explain a whole bunch of ideas on.
+So you might not need LDA, but matrix factorisation and all the above stuff are pretty handy to know.
+You’ll learn LDA as a by-product.